Physics

 Master of Science

-Requirements: 20 semester hours of course work in an approved program, plus 16 semester hours of research credit, with a satisfactory thesis.
+MS-Thesis in Applied Physics: 18 credits of course work in an approved program, 2 credits of seminar, plus 10 credits of research credit, with a satisfactory thesis.

 Doctor of Philosophy

-Requirements: 32 semester hours of course work in an approved program, plus 40 semester hours of research credit, with a satisfactory thesis.
-12 semester hours of course work will be in a specialty topic area defined in consultation with the thesis advisor.
+Requirements: 32 credits of coursework in an approved program plus 40 credits of research credit, with a satisfactory thesis.
+12 credits of course work will be in a specialty topic area defined in consultation with the thesis advisor.
 Possible specialty topic areas within the Physics Department exist in Optical Science and Engineering, Condensed Matter Physics, Theoretical Physics, Renewable Energy Physics, and Nuclear/Particle Physics and Astrophysics.

-To demonstrate adequate preparation for the PhD degree in Physics, each student must achieve a grade of 3.0 or better in each core course.
-Students not meeting this standard must pass oral examinations covering the relevant core courses or retake the courses with a grade of 3.0 or better within one year.
+To demonstrate adequate preparation for the PhD degree in Physics, each student must achieve a grade point average of 3.0 or better in the core courses.
+Students not meeting this standard must pass oral examinations covering the relevant course content or retake the courses within one year.
 This process is part of the requirement for admission to candidacy, which full time PhD students must complete within two calendar years of admission, as described in the campus-wide graduate degree requirements section of this bulletin.
 Other degree requirements, time limits, and procedural details can be found in the Physics Department Graduate Student Advising Brochure.

 Physics Colloquium